1tua/Fashion-Recommendation-System/README.md

 fashion.py: Includes functions that perform the following tasks;

 - Deleting rows with null values and duplicated rows
-- Translating column names to english
+- Translating column names to English
 - ResNet Model
 - Embedding of images